 Abdalla M. Battah

-Areas: International Relations Theory, International Political Economy, Comparative Politics (Middle East)
+Areas: International Relations Theory, International Political Economy, International Conflict Resolution, Comparative Politics (Middle East)

 Education: Associate Professor.
 J.D., University of North Dakota, 1981; M.A.
 Hamline University, 1992.

 Courses: Criminal Law, Criminal Procedure, Civil Liberties, Constitutional Law, Legal Research and Writing, Intro to Paralegal Studies.

 Education: Ph.D., University of Nebraska-Lincoln, 2002.
 MA, University of Nebraska, 1999.
 BA, University of Nebraska, 1997.